Skip to Main Content

 Why are car interest rates so high?

 Choices by the Federal Reserve affect the benchmark rate, which has a domino effect on the cost of vehicle financing.
-Although a driver’s rates depend on several factors — including a borrower’s credit history, term length, vehicle type and more — increased inflation means higher interest rates for drivers even with perfect credit.
+Although rates depend on several factors — including a borrower’s credit history, term length, vehicle type and more — increased inflation means even drivers with perfect credit face higher rates.

 “One of the Fed’s core duties is to keep purchasing power in check, and they do it by raising interest rates,” explains Sarah Foster, senior U.S. economy reporter at Bankrate.

-To achieve this goal, the Federal Open Market Committee increased rates 11 times since March 2022.
-In September, the FOMC finally cut back by 50 basis points to a target rate of 4.75-5 percent.
-However, the rate remains much higher than the historic norm.
+To achieve this goal, the Federal Open Market Committee (FOMC) increased rates 11 times since March 2022.
+In September, the FOMC finally began cutting its target rate — and it is now a full percentage point lower than at the beginning of the year, sitting at 4.25-4.5 percent.
+However, this is still higher than the historic norm.

 According to Foster, high interest rates make it more expensive to borrow money.
 And that, combined with high costs, has been like a one-two punch to Americans’ finances.